-The Thomson-East Coast line currently starts at Woodlands in the north, skitters down along the east side of the central catchment area, and then runs through a big swath of the downtown shopping and commercial districts.
-It will eventually terminate in the east, almost to Changi Airport — but for the moment, it’s only open up to the Marina Bay area.
-If you ride the southern half of the line, here’s what you can currently see stop-by-stop.
+Want to try riding the Singapore MRT Thomson-East Coast Line from Stevens to Gardens by the Bay?
+The Thomson-East Coast line starts in Woodlands in the north, skitters down along the east side of the Central Catchment, cuts through a big swath of downtown shopping and commercial districts, and finally runs along the southeastern coastline through the East Coast/Katong area.
+If you ride the south-central section of the line, here’s what you can see stop by stop.

 Stevens

 Beyond this, Stevens is a fantastically boring stop.
-I’ve found mini-adventures there by strolling in narrow Malcolm Park and visiting the even tinier CPIB Corruption Reporting and Heritage Centre, but beyond this, it’s condos and roadways as far as the eye can see.
+I’ve found mini-adventures there by strolling in narrow Malcolm Park and visiting the even tinier CPIB Corruption Reporting and Heritage Centre (check opening hours before visiting).
+Beyond this, it’s condos and roadways as far as the eye can see.

 Stevens does offer a connection to the Downtown Line, so if you need to head up to Bukit Panjang or out to Changi Airport, this is one option for getting to those places.